 One of the benefits of running a limited company is that you won’t be personally responsible if your company makes any losses or has a claim made against it, which means all of your business finances must be in the business name.

 Limited companies need to have separate accounts in the company name as the money belongs to the company and not the director.
-You need to set up a separate business bank account in the name of your limited company.
-It’s highly recommended you don’t use the personal bank account you may have used when you were a sole trader for your company’s finances, or you could incur some nasty tax consequences.
+Set up a separate business bank account in the name of your limited company.
+Don’t use the personal bank account you may have used when you were a sole trader as you could receive some nasty tax consequences.

 Income is processed differently

-Your personal income from your limited company will be paid to you in a combination of a director salary, which is an allowable business expense, and dividends.
+Your personal income from your limited company will be paid to you in a director's salary and dividends.
 Dividends are taken from the profits of your company after paying Corporation Tax and are paid to you because you’re a director and shareholder in the company.
-We have a separate article on how much salary you should take from your limited company and why it can be more tax-efficient to take a lower salary.
+See our article on how much salary you should take from your limited company.

 Since your tax will be calculated differently, you’ll need to keep your personal and business financial affairs (including bank accounts) completely separate.